All Episodes

 But you know what?

-If we can trust, you know, our big box stores like Walmart and Target and grocery stores to trust their employees to do the right thing, then our small businesses, our family-owned and operated, they got to be able to open their their doors too.
+If we can trust, you know, our big box stores like Walmart and Target and grocery stores to trust their employees to do the right thing, then our small businesses, our family-owned and operated, they got to be able to open their doors too.

-This sort of like piecemealing out who gets to make money and who doesn't, it's not okay, and it's not the American way.
+This sort of like piecemealing out who gets to make money and who doesn't, it's not okay and it's not the American way.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Hannity tonight, nine Eastern on the Fox News channel.
+Hannity, tonight, 9 Eastern on the Fox News channel.

 As we push to reopen the country safely, well, what can we learn?